itmongoose/pico-editor/ROADMAP.md

 - [v] moving up/down when in the first/last line moves cursor to the beginning/end of string
 - [v] cmd+left/right brings cursor to the beginning/end of line
 - [v] tab inserts 4 spaces, shift-tab removes 4 spaces from the beginning of the line
-- [ ] enter creates a new line with the same amount of white space as in the beginning of the previous line
+- [v] enter creates a new line with the same amount of white space as in the beginning of the previous line
 - [ ] backspace works across lines (backspace in the beginning of the line merges previous line with current line)
 - [ ] delete current line with a keyboard shortcut
 - [ ] duplicate current line with a keyboard shortcut